GengyuanZhang/GengyuanZhang.github.io/_posts/2020-12-28-gengyuan-zhang-back-end-progress.md

 9) Set your distribution version to (WSL 1) or WSL 2

-10) ensure that Docker Desktop is [configured to use the WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/)
+10) Ensure that Docker Desktop is [configured to use the WSL2 backend](https://docs.docker.com/docker-for-windows/wsl/)

 11)